mpettersson/JavaReview/JavaInterviewReview.md

 Java Interview Review
 =====================

-[//]: # (This file is formatted this way so that it can be printed, then folded in half and studied)
+[//]: # (This file is formatted such that it can be printed and the solutions can be obscured while reviewing.)

 This file is meant as a very quick study guide for the polyglot programmer who needs to make sure that they don't forget something foolish in an interview.

 String & Char Manipulation
 --------------------------
 -[ ] Split
                                         String str = "Hello Hello World!";
                                         String splitStrs[] = str.split(" ");
+-[ ] Trim/Strip
+                                        String s = "    M a tthew \t  \n Pettersson    \n";
+                                        String s1 = s.trim();  // ONLY removes whitespace before & after (NOT in between).
+                                        s = s.replaceAll("\\s+", "");  // Removes all whitespace and non-visible char.
 -[ ] Replace
                                         char oldChar = 'l';
                                         char newChar = 'd';